 The dividend tax rates for 2025/26 are 8.75% for basic rate taxpayers, 33.75% for higher rate taxpayers, and 39.35% for additional rate taxpayers.
-The dividend allowance has dropped to £500, down from £1,000 in 2024/25 and £2,000 in 2022/23.
+The dividend allowance has dropped to £500, down from £1,000 in 2023/24 and £2,000 up to 2022/23.

 Most articles simply list these rates and stop.
 But there is a specific scenario that catches many directors out: when dividend income pushes your total income across a tax band boundary, it does not just increase the tax on those dividends.
 It also reduces or eliminates your Personal Savings Allowance (PSA).
 That means you pay more tax on your savings interest too.